freezer333/nodecpp-demo/streaming/readme.md

 # Purpose
 `streaming-worker` is designed to give you a simple interface for sending and receiving events/messages from a long running asynchronous C++ Node.js Addon.

 **Note** - this library is really only for creating very specific types of Node.js C++ addons, ones that are relatively long running and either need to receive a continuous stream of inputs or will send a stream of outputs to/from your JavaScript code (or both).
-The addons operate in seperate worker threads, and use NAN's [AsyncProgressWorker](https://github.com/nodejs/nan/blob/master/doc/asyncworker.md) to facilitate stream-like and event-like interfaces.
+The addons operate in seperate worker threads, and use `nan`'s [AsyncProgressWorker](https://github.com/nodejs/nan/blob/master/doc/asyncworker.md) to facilitate stream-like and event-like interfaces.

+This library is based on a chapter in [Node C++ Integration](http://scottfrees.com/ebooks/nodecpp/) - which covers it's implementation in a lot more detail.

 # Usage
 `streaming-worker` is a C++/JS SDK for building streaming addons - it's not an addon itself!.
 You create addons by inheriting from the `StreamingWorker` abstract class defined in the SDK.
 Your addon, at a minimum, needs to implement a few virtual functions (most importantly, `Execute`), and can utilize standard methods to read and write `Message` objects to and from JavaScript.  `Message` objects are name/value (string) pairs.